What is a Caricature? Caricature Definition & Explanation

 Which is more important, likeness or exaggeration?

 The answer is neither.
-Much like a caricature itself, an artists style must have a balance between the two to be successful.
-Which one takes center stage more depends on The individual artist and their personal style and outlook.
+Much like a caricature itself, an artist's style must have a balance between the two to be successful.

 There are three styles of caricaturists/caricatures in a broad sense.

-There’s the extreme exaggerated style (which you might have seen on TikTok)
+The extreme exaggerated style (which you might have seen on TikTok)

-2. The cartoony style (the Simpsons are a good example)
+2. The cartoony style -

 3. And the portrait style (which is more realistic)